kushalkolar/MESmerize/source/user_guides/plots/kshape.rst

 The parameters and input data are simply fed to `tslearn.clustering.KShape <https://tslearn.readthedocs.io/en/latest/gen_modules/clustering/tslearn.clustering.KShape.html#tslearn.clustering.KShape>`_

-Parameters outlined here are simply as they appear in the tslearn.
+Parameters outlined here are simply as they appear in the tslearn docs.

 **data_column:** Input data for clustering.